jaym096/Bayesian-Linear-Regression/README.md

 # Bayesian-Linear-Regression

+This is an academic project done in the course **CSCI-B55 Machine Learning** at Indiana University.

-#### Bayesian Linear Regression implemented with regularization and model selection techniques.
+Bayesian Linear Regression implemented with regularization and model selection techniques.